 If you wander a bit further, you will find yourself at one of Belgrade’s most famous landmarks, the Church of St Sava.
 This orthodox church is one of the world’s largest — others of equivalent size include the Alexander Nevsky Cathedral in nearby Sofia and the People’s Salvation Cathedral in Bucharest.

-You can see all of these sites and more on the free 20th Century Walking Tour, which meets daily in Republic Square at 10:30 AM year-round.
+You can see all of these sites and more on the free 20th Century Walking Tour, which meets regularly in Republic Square year-round.

 Nikola Tesla Museum

 Here you can go on a tour where the guide will demonstrate some of his most influential inventions and teach you about his life and work.
-Entry into the museum with a tour (in English) included is 500 RSD with discounts available for students and seniors.
+Entry into the museum with a tour (in English) included is 800 RSD.

 Belgrade Craft Beer